 If you are looking for a quieter scene, Brewers Bay is just north of Cane Garden Bay.
 It too offers a great sandy beach, Nicole’s beach bar where chair rentals are available, and great snorkeling.

 If you head west on the island, Long Bay Beach is another popular cruiser destination as is Smuggler’s Cove.
-Smuggler’s Cove offers another great snorkeling location on Tortola and a great spot to relax without all the crowds.
-It is a bit more off the beaten path, consisting of some unpaved and bumpy roads, and there are currently no facilities available here.
+Smuggler’s Cove offers another great snorkeling location on Tortola and a nice spot to relax without all the crowds.
+It is a bit more off the beaten path though, consisting of some unpaved and bumpy roads.

 Take an Island Tour

-Taking a scenic drive through Tortola to marvel at the island’s lush landscape and beautiful coastline rounds out our list of the 5 Best Things to Do in Tortola on a Cruise.
+Taking a scenic drive through Tortola to marvel at the island’s lush landscape and beautiful coastline rounds out our list of the Best Things to Do in Tortola on a Cruise.
 As you journey through Roadtown, along Ridge Road which is the “central spine” of the island or along the coast on Sir Francis Drakes Highway, there are scenic stops and photo opportunities with panoramic vistas of neighboring islands.

 Skyworld is a restaurant that sits above Roadtown high up in the hills (off Ridge Road).
 It has an observation deck that offers panoramic views of Tortola and other neighboring islands.
 Whether you stop in for a bite to eat or just to enjoy the view, it is definitely worth a visit during your island tour.

-The Callwood Distillery, located in the woods near Cane Garden Bay, is the world’s longest continuously running distillery.
+The Callwood Distillery, located near Cane Garden Bay, is the world’s longest continuously running distillery.
 You can enjoy a tour of the facilities and sample the different types of rum distilled onsite for a nominal fee.

 Soper’s Hole on the west end of Tortola used to be a great stop for some leisurely shopping, food, and drink; however, it was destroyed by the hurricanes and is still in the process of rebuilding.